ruben-gut/scrapydo/README.rst

 ScrapyDo
 ========

-A free and very simple site scraper based on Mechanize and BeautifulSoup
+A free and very simple site scraper based on Mechanize and BeautifulSoup.
+** Work in progress **

 TODO
 ====